Common Problems With Pier And Beam Foundations

 Of course, pier and beam foundations are, like all foundations, susceptible to differential settlement or when a foundation settles into the ground unevenly.
 This can occur for various reasons and puts a lot of stress on the foundation leading to structural damage.
 For more information, see Foundation Settlement.
-See the infographic below for a visual representation of differential settlement.

 Common Signs Of Foundation Problems

 Here are some red flags that your home’s foundation may be compromised:

 - You may notice cracks in your walls, ceiling, or flooring.
 These can appear as hairline fissures or be gaping or jagged.

 - Doors and windows may not open and close as easily as they used to.
 They may become stuck or require excessive force to move.

 - Your basement or crawlspace may develop an unpleasant odor or become moist, indicating water damage, which may occur due to the cracks in the foundation.

 - Uneven floors, where some parts of rooms may be sloping or sinking, can also indicate foundation issues.